nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) :fire: Detect unreachable functions with [deadcode](https://pkg.go.dev/golang.org/x/tools/cmd/deadcode)

 This static analysis tool detects when functions can not be reached in any execution.
-There is also `-test` mode that shows if function is reacheable by any of tests. — [Alan Donovan](https://github.com/adonovan), official Go team
+There is also `-test` mode that shows if function is reachable by any of tests. — [Alan Donovan](https://github.com/adonovan), official Go team

 ```